qetza/vsts-replacetokens-task/ReplaceTokens/ReplaceTokensV3/README.md

 **New in 3.10.0**
 - Add support for inline variables ([#252](https://github.com/qetza/vsts-replacetokens-task/issues/252)).
 - Add support for recursive token replacement in values ([#201](https://github.com/qetza/vsts-replacetokens-task/issues/201)).
+- Add optional reworked feature to simplify empty and default values (this is a **breaking change** if enabled as the old _Empty value_ is not used anymore but replaced by an empty variable declaration).

 **New in 3.9.1**
 - Revert migrate tasks to Node10 execution handler ([#233](https://github.com/qetza/vsts-replacetokens-task/issues/233)).